congcoi123/tenio-common/CHECKLIST.md

 ### Deploying a release to mvn repositories center
 - [x] Makes sure the current branch is right *release* branch
-- [x] Executes commands to deploy the package
+- [x] Execute commands to deploy the package